 In 1799, John Gilleland donated land along the French Broad River (the area now referred to as "Old Town") to create the town of Newport.
 In 1834, Newport had a population of 150, two general stores, two doctors, three blacksmiths, two tailors, two hatters, two churches and two taverns.
-The town of Newport relocated to nearby railroad tracks when the Cincinnati, Cumberland Gap, and Charleston Railroad was constructed between 1866 and 1869.
-The Newport Milling Company and Stokely Brothers & Company canning factory contributed to the town's grow.
+The town of Newport relocated to nearby railroad tracks when the Cincinnati, Cumberland Gap and Charleston Railroad was constructed between 1866 and 1869.
+The Newport Milling Company and Stokely Brothers & Company canning factory contributed to the town's growth.
 Though Stokely Brothers eventually operated 34 factories in 14 states, the headquarters remained in Newport.
 Today, Newport has a population of 33,000 and four state and national forests.
-Though much has changed over the years, the century old town has never lost its small town appeal.
+Though much has changed over the years, the centuries-old town has never lost its small town appeal.